EnlitHamster/py-typescript-generator/README.md

 `py2ts-generator` is a tool to create TypeScript type definitions from Python classes.

+> [!NOTE]
-> Note: Currently, only Python dataclasses are supported, but it's possible to extend this to other sources, like attrs classes or SqlAlchemy models.
+>  Currently, Python dataclasses and basic SQLAlchemy models are supported, but it's possible to extend this to other sources.
+For more details, see [Adding Parsers](#adding-parsers).

 This project is heavily inspired by the [typescript-generator](https://github.com/vojtechhabarta/typescript-generator) project by
 Vojtěch Habarta, a TypeScript generator for Java classes.